NRLParticipation/NRL-Cookbook/docs/administrators/presentation-design.md

 ---

-## High complexity: multi-audience presentation studio
+## High complexity: Multi-Audience Presentation Studio

 Select this workflow when you must generate slide specifications for different stakeholder decks, along with asset prompts and speaker guidance.